-Read on to learn about voice of customer examples, applications and use cases, and how to avoid mistakes.
-But first, what is the voice of the customer using voice of the customer tools.
+Read on to learn about voice of customer examples, applications and use cases, and how you can easily listen to the voice of the customer using voice of the customer tools.

 When digging into VoC, it’s important to remember that even negative customer feedback is helpful.
 In fact, negative VoC feedback is often the most helpful because it can bring to light certain customer pain points that, once fixed, can greatly improve the customer experience (CX), product experience (PX), and inform product development.

 But, before digging into VoC data, you’ll need a comprehensive strategy in place.

 A three-step process to setting up your VoC analysis: